bradford-hamilton/Ruby-On-Quails/guides/source/rails_application_templates.md

 --------------

-The application template is evaluated in the context of a `Rails::Generators::AppGenerator` instance.
+The application template is evaluated in the context of a `Quails::Generators::AppGenerator` instance.
 It uses the `apply` action provided by [Thor](https://github.com/erikhuda/thor/blob/master/lib/thor/actions.rb#L207).
 This means you can extend and change the instance to match your needs.